Scientology and law

+Scientology has an extensive and complex history with the law in many countries, involving criminal prosecutions, civil litigation, regulatory actions, and cases concerning religious recognition.
+Scientology spokespeople state that its litigation is intended to protect its religious freedom and intellectual property, while critics and some courts have described its use of the legal system as abusive and overly aggressive.

+Overview

-The Church of Scientology has been involved in numerous court disputes across the world.
-In some cases, when the Church has initiated the dispute, questions have been raised as to its motives.
+The Church of Scientology and its related organizations has been involved in numerous court disputes across the world.
+In some cases, when the Church (Note: Use of "Church" or "the Church" is a common shortened form of "Church of Scientology"; see The Church (Scientology).) has initiated the dispute, questions have been raised as to its motives.
 The Church of Scientology says that its use of the legal system is necessary to protect its intellectual property and its right to freedom of religion.
 Critics say that most of the organization's legal claims are designed to harass those who criticize it and its manipulative business practices.

 In the years since its inception, the Church of Scientology's lawsuits have numbered in the thousands—filed against newspapers, magazines, government agencies (including the United States tax collecting unit, the IRS), and many individuals.
 In 1991, Time magazine estimated that the Church spends an average of about $20 million per year on various legal actions, and it is the exclusive client of several law firms.
-According to a U.S. District Court Memorandum of Decision in 1993, Scientologists "have abused the federal court system by using it, inter alia, to destroy their opponents, rather than to resolve an actual dispute over trademark law or any other legal matter.
+According to a U.S. District Court Memorandum of Decision in 1993, Religious Technology Center had "abused the federal court system by using it, inter alia, to destroy their opponents, rather than to resolve an actual dispute over trademark law or any other legal matter.
 This constitutes 'extraordinary, malicious, wanton, and oppressive conduct.' ...
 It is abundantly clear that plaintiffs sought to harass the individual defendants and destroy the church defendants through massive over-litigation and other highly questionable litigation tactics.
 The Special Master has never seen a more glaring example of bad faith litigation than this."
 Rulings such as this have classified the Church of Scientology as a chronically vexatious litigant.
 Legal disputes initiated by Scientology against its former members, the media or others include the following: